griffithlab/pVACtools/docs/pvacviz/visualizing.rst

 -------------------------
 On the visualization's scatterplot are placed all of the data points contained in the tsv results file, one dot per row.
 A set of tools along the right side of the visualization allow you to select and manipulate the plot in various ways.

-These icons perform the following functions:
+These icons toggle the following functions:

 =================  ================  ========
 Icon               Name              Function